MartinYeung5/20240623_aptos_ZKC/README.md

 1. optimize zk logic

 20240805
-1. The Protokit Framework is updated by official, and i need to redesign agaian
+1. The Protokit Framework is updated by official, and i need to upgrade and redesign agaian

 ## Screen Cap
 * main page